colinseper/colinseper/README.md

 </a>

 ### 👨‍💻 About Me:
-I am a sophmore studying Computer Science at Saint Louis University in hopes to become a full-stack software engineer.
+I am a junior studying Computer Science at Saint Louis University in hopes to become a full-stack software engineer.
 Other than programming I like to play chess ♟️, workout 🏋️, play baskeball 🏀 and listen to music 🎼.
 - 📓 I'm currently studying Algorithms II on Coursera
 - 🌱 I started studying computer science less than a year ago
 - 📧 You can reach me via Email or Linkedln